jesusmgg/unity-json-ui-test/README.md

 ```

 An arbitrary number of column headers and data rows are supported.

+To check out the project open the `MainScene` scene in `Assets/Game/Scenes`.

 ### Project approach
 The JSON file is parsed and deserialized with [Json.NET](https://github.com/jilleJr/Newtonsoft.Json-for-Unity).